dhoover103/nested-helm-operator/README.md

 ## Creating a helm-based operator with dependencies

-If your helm chart includes a dependencies.yaml/dependencies.lock file, the operator-sdk will pull the dependency when you create the project.
+If your helm chart includes a dependency, the operator-sdk will pull the dependency when you create the project.
 That local copy will then be used by the operator.
 The structure looks like this:

     owncloud-operator
     ├── build